Multipath Fading Channel

 System objects.
 We configure the objects to use their self-contained random stream with a specified seed for path gain generation.

-step method.
-Release the Rayleigh and Rician channel System objects now so that we can change their property values.
+Visualization property to the desired value before calling the object.
+Release the Rayleigh and Rician channel System objects now so that to change their property values.

 Visualization property to